Circular economy in the construction sector

 Measures

-The legislative reform will promote the circular economy in many ways.
-The aim is that in future:
+The new building act will promote the circular economy in many ways:

-• requirements concerning the longevity and adaptability of new buildings and how they can be repaired and demolished are included in the Act
+- requirements concerning the life cycle properties: longevity and adaptability of new buildings and how they can be repaired and demolished are included in the Act

 Green Deal on sustainable building between Ministry of the Environment and RAKLI